Bound-electron self-energy calculations in Feynman and Coulomb gauges: detailed analysis

 Within the first approach, the bound-electron propagator is represented in terms of the Dirac-equation solutions bounded at infinity and at origin.
 For the point-nucleus Coulomb potential, the corresponding solutions are expressed analytically via the Whittaker functions~\cite{PhysRev.101.843}.
 For more realistic models of nuclear-charge distribution, e.g., the Fermi model, or other spherically symmetric potentials, e.g., some local screening potentials, these solutions can be found numerically.
 This approach enables one to perform calculations with a high numerical accuracy when large numerical cancellations occur or when the PW expansion does not converge rapidly.
 Note that the Green's function, considered as a function of any of its radial arguments, is discontinuous, when the arguments coincide.
 Therefore, obtaining accurate results for the matrix elements of the Green's function requires special care.

-Within the second approach, the electron Green's function is built using the FBS method.
-Basis sets for the Dirac equation could be constructed, e.g., from the B splines~\cite{J_Sapirstein_1996, johnson} or Gaussians~\cite{boys_gauss, se_gauss}.
+Within the second approach, the electron Green's function is represented using the FBS's.
+The basis sets for the Dirac equation can be constructed, e.g., from the B splines~\cite{J_Sapirstein_1996, johnson, DKB}, Sturm orbitals~\cite{S1, S2, VL} or Gaussians~\cite{boys_gauss, se_gauss}.
 The corresponding numerical procedures can easily incorporate any spherically symmetric potential.
-However, for systems that do not have spherical symmetry, the FBSs can also be readily prepared~\cite{PhysRevA.106.012813, DIRAC25}.
-The advantage of this method is that it allows one to easily separate out and exculde, if necessary, the contribution of a specific bound state to the Green's function.
+Moreover, for systems that do not possess spherical symmetry, the FBSs can also be readily prepared~\cite{PhysRevA.89.012514, Artemyev:2015:243004, DIRAC25}.
+The advantage of this method is that it allows one to easily separate out and exclude, if necessary, the contribution of a specific bound state to the Green's function.